wakeboardhq/wakeboardhq.github.io/README.md

 ## 4. The Task

 ### 1. UI / UX
+Stick to minimalism.

 Design-wise, feel free to use any source that is licensed / open source.

 The color scheme to keep in mind is as follows: `E61B59` and `86C5E5` in addition to black and white.
 Font choice is `Brandon Text` and `Brandon Grotesque`.
 Logos are attached as `Logo_Black.jpg` and `Logo_White.jpg`

 ### 2. PERMISSIONS / VIEWS